 The freighting industry is painfully and beautifully dynamic.
 The interconnected, multi-layered vessel relies on multiple large and tiny entities to operate efficiently.
 And yet, even within the synchrony of all these pieces, those handling the communication usually have the hustler mentality ingrained in them.
 Meaning, outside of regulation there is little set in stone.

 What we’re saying is that the price, rate, and type of shipping are always up for negotiation.
-Be it PTL, LTL, FTL, there is always room for negotiation.
+Be it PTL, LTL, TL, there is always room for negotiation.
 Even shippers and freight carriers that have long standing relationships tend to renegotiate their contracts every few years.

 Given the nature of the industry, these negotiations are typically carried out by liaisons, as the freighter to shipper relationship is usually bridged by a host of intermediaries.